Program Now Available

 Connect with Us

-The Australian Regional Development Conference will be held in Albury NSW on the 15 - 16 October 2014.
-There is also the addition of 6 optional workshops being held on Friday 17th October 2014.
+The Australian Regional Development Conference will be held in Albury NSW on the 15th and 16th of October with four (4) optional workshops on Friday 17th October 2014.

 Regional Development - Where to from here?